A&S Language Requirement

 Students who have participated in the Advanced Placement Program in high school receive college credit, based on their scores, without further validation, once the scores are formally received by UC (directly from ETS).
 The credit is allocated according to the college guidelines: (https://www.uc.edu/aas/creditevaluation/credittypes/ap/2020-present.html).
 Students who earn AP credit in a language should see the Director of Undergraduate Studies in the department that offers that language for guidance in course selection, when they wish to continue their study of that language.

-Heritage speakers who have learned a language at home but have received little or no formal instruction in that language may also apply to the college of Arts & Sciences for a waiver.
-The student will receive a checklist to be completed by a native speaker on the UC Faculty who is willing to evaluate speaking, listening, reading and writing skills.
-Please contact A&S Language Advisor Dr. Danae Orlins (orlinsde@ucmail.uc.edu) in the Department of Romance Languages and Literatures for additional information.
+Heritage speakers—those who have learned a language at home but received little or no formal instruction—can also apply for a proficiency test to waive the requirement.
+In this case, a native speaker from the UC faculty will evaluate the student’s speaking, listening, reading, and writing skills using a checklist.
+For more information, contact Dr. Danae Orlins, A&S Language Advisor, in the Department of Romance Languages and Literatures at orlinsde@ucmail.uc.edu.